ahatamiz/CAMs/README.md

 This repository contains a model-agnostic module for generating Class Activation Maps (CAMs) in Pytorch.

-Our implemented CAM module can be used with any pretrained networks.
+Our implemented CAM module can be used with any pretrained networks, given the name of the target layer before global average pooling.
 The demo provided below serves as a working example.

 # Demo